Where Advocacy Meets Business

-Prior to joining Chaffetz Lindsey, Rainbow was a senior associate in the international arbitration group of Allen & Overy LLP, practicing in both New York and London.
-Rainbow clerked for the Honorable Kathleen M. Williams of the United States District Court for the Southern District of Florida, and served as an assistant federal public defender in the Southern District of Florida, where she appeared as lead defense counsel in more than 100 federal felony cases.
+Prior to joining Chaffetz Lindsey in 2017, Rainbow was a senior associate in the international arbitration group of Allen & Overy LLP, practicing in their London and New York offices.
+Rainbow clerked for the Honorable Kathleen M. Williams of the United States District Court for the Southern District of Florida, and also served as an assistant federal public defender in the Southern District of Florida, where she appeared as lead defense counsel in more than 100 federal felony cases.

-- Represented an oil and gas major and its Indian joint venture partner in arbitration proceedings against the Government of India, in disputes valued at over US$5 billion.
+- Represented an oil and gas major and its Indian joint venture partner in arbitration proceedings against the Government of India, in disputes valued at over $5 billion (UNCITRAL arbitration).

-- Represented the Islamic Republic of Pakistan in two investment treaty arbitrations: one involving claims brought by a Turkish power ship company in excess of US$2 billion, and the other arising out of the Reko Diq copper and gold mine in Balochistan, worth several hundred billion US dollars.
+- Represented the Islamic Republic of Pakistan in two investment treaty arbitrations: one involving claims brought by a Turkish power ship company in excess of $2 billion, and the other arising out of the Reko Diq copper and gold mine in Balochistan, worth several hundred billion US dollars (ICSID arbitrations).

-- Represented a Middle Eastern LNG producer in three New York law governed commercial arbitrations resulting from contract sales price reviews.
+- Represented a Middle Eastern LNG producer in three New York law governed commercial arbitrations resulting from contract sales price reviews (ICC and LCIA arbitrations).

 - Represented an investor in award enforcement proceedings against the Government of Belize in federal court in Washington, D.C., successfully obtaining enforcement of the award.